Wireless router buying guide

-In early 2020, a global health crisis drove millions of Americans into homebound isolation.
-We began working and learning from home full time, using the internet to keep in touch with friends and family, and consuming tons of online entertainment.
+In recent years, many of us began working and learning from home full time, using the internet to keep in touch with friends and family, and consuming tons of online entertainment.
 Older routers and inadequate Wi-Fi networks have struggled to handle the change.

 If you've experienced slowdowns and dropouts, or can't get strong, fast Wi-Fi flowing to the most crucial devices in your home, you need a new wireless router.